Saketh-Gurram/ros-autonomous-localization-/README.md

 ```

 ## Running the tasks
-The Big House simulation environment can be launched by using:
+The House simulation environment can be launched by using:
 ```
 ros2 launch turtlebot3_gazebo turtlebot3_house.launch.py
 ```